Learning to Adopt Generative AI: Results

+Furthermore, we find that white users obtain comparatively lower utility from ChatGPT ($\alpha_5 = -0.900$), which contrasts with prior work that typically finds white users have greater access to and derive more benefits from digital technologies \citep{fairlie2004race}.
+In addition, users with lower English literacy gain significantly more utility from ChatGPT relative to search engines ($\alpha_7 = -1.107$).
+These results suggest another channel through which cultural and language backgrounds shape generative AI use: although the underlying LLM is trained disproportionately on English-language corpora and may align more closely with Western cultural contexts \citep{agarwal2025ai, martinez2025llms, qin2025survey}, its natural-language interaction mode can also help users from other backgrounds articulate their needs in detail and obtain information that may be harder to navigate through traditional search engines \citep{xu2023chatgpt}.
+As a result, non-white users and those with lower English literacy may experience larger relative gains from ChatGPT compared with traditional search engines.

 In addition to the divide in actual utility, we observe a significant deviation of \( v_i \) from \( v_0 \), where \( v_0 \) is normalized to zero.
-For example, consider a 25-year-old female, non-white user with low educational attainment, not employed in the IT industry, and belonging to latent class 2.
-For this individual, the actual representative utility \( v_i \) is underestimated by $ v_0 - (\alpha_0 + \Delta \alpha + 25 \cdot \alpha_2) = -0.569$.
-On average, the initial belief regarding ChatGPT's representative utility is approximately 70\% lower than its true representative utility for users in latent class 2.
-Consequently, without an effective learning process, these users may experience substantial welfare losses in situations where ChatGPT would be more suitable than traditional search engines.
-Conversely, some individuals overestimate their utility gain from ChatGPT, which may lead them to use ChatGPT when traditional search engines would be more appropriate.
+For example, consider a female user younger than 35 who is non-white, did not receive any college education, has zero English literacy and no LLM occupational exposure, and belongs to latent class 2.
+For this individual, the actual representative utility $v_i$ is underestimated by $ (\alpha_0 + \Delta \alpha) - v_0= 2.113$.
+Consequently, without an effective learning process, these users may experience substantial welfare losses due to failure in choosing the more suitable tools.
 Given the pronounced discrepancy between initial beliefs and actual utility, it is crucial for individuals to learn and adjust their perceptions to enable more informed decision-making.